fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 ## Introduction

 Fleet gathers information from an [osquery](https://github.com/osquery/osquery) agent installed on each of your hosts.
-The recomended way to install osquery is using Fleetd, which includes [Orbit](https://fleetdm.com/docs/using-fleet/fleetd), Fleet's lightweight osquery runtime and autoupdater.
+The recommended way to install osquery is using Fleetd, which includes [Orbit](https://fleetdm.com/docs/using-fleet/fleetd), Fleet's lightweight osquery runtime and auto-updater.

 You can also install plain osquery on your hosts and connect to Fleet using osquery's `TLS API` plugins.